An Alert Rule activates an alert when a Monitored Asset enters an Alarm state.

 You must be assigned to an Admin Role to create or edit an Alert Rule.

-You may need to disable an alert rule during a planned outage or other temporary condition that requires alert notifications not to be generated.
-An alert rule can be enabled at anytime to resume alert notifications.
+You may need to disable an Alert Rule during a planned outage or other temporary condition and alerts should not be generated.
+An Alert Rule can be enabled at anytime to resume alerts.

-An alert rule can also be deleted if alert notifications are no longer required.
-When deleted, any active alert notifications are automatically ended.
+An Alert Rule can also be deleted if alerts are no longer required.
+When deleted, any active alerts generated by the Alert Rule automatically end.

 Go to Monitoring > Alert Rules.

 To create a new Alert Rule, from the bottom menu select + New.